Battle of Immae: Palmyrene preparations

-Realising that the charade was over, Queen Zenobia dropped all pretenses and had her son declared Augustus and mobilised an army to meet Aurelian in the field under the command of her capable general Zabdas.
+Realising that the charade was over, Empress Zenobia dropped all pretenses and had her son declared augustus and mobilised an army to meet Aurelian in the field under the command of her capable general Zabdas.

-The battle
+Battle

 Both armies took the field "near" Antioch at Immae (close by Reyhanli, Turkey) in traditional battle formations with infantry in the center and cavalry on the flanks.
 Zabdas had two big advantages at his disposal: first was the superiority of his cataphracts, and the second was the extreme heat the Romans were not adapted to.
 Aurelian understood the situation as well, and planned to use a tactic implemented by Claudius Gothicus against the Goths, turning both disadvantages into decisive advantages.

 After some skirmishes Zabdas wanted to seize the initiative and called for a cavalry charge which forced Aurelian to counter with his own cavalry charge.
 When the two forces were close to engaging the Roman light cavalry suddenly broke ranks, routed, and left the battlefield.
 Zabdas, smelling blood and certain victory, ordered his much heavier cataphracts to give chase.
 After a while the lengthy chase and hot sun started to wear more on the heavily armored Palmyrene horses and men but their seemingly unshakable confidence in the superiority of their cavalry spurred them to ride on.
 At a predetermined point the Romans wheeled around and suddenly attacked the exhausted and surprised cavalry.
 The trap was devastating, and very few of the Palmyrene cavalry made it back alive.

 After hearing of the destruction of his cavalry Zabdas realized the day was lost.
 His infantry was no match for the battle-hardened legionaries and immediately ordered a full retreat to Antioch.
-Understanding the inevitability of Antioch's fall, Queen Zenobia and Zabdas resupplied their forces and moved them under the cover of darkness out of Antioch to Emesa.
+Understanding the inevitability of Antioch's fall, Empress Zenobia and Zabdas resupplied their forces and moved them under the cover of darkness out of Antioch to Emesa.

-The aftermath
+Aftermath

 In the morning the senior officials of Antioch found they had been abandoned and Aurelian's reputation for savage retribution began to fill them with paralysing fear.
 Having no choice they opened their gates to Aurelian and prepared for the worst.
 In a surprise move Aurelian did not kill the senior leadership or even allow his troops to sack the city but instead granted a general amnesty.
 This show of mercy had a rippling effect throughout the east as city after city, no longer fearing retribution, accepted their peaceful reincorporation into the fold of the Roman Empire.